darconeous/ham-addr-old/n6drc-arnce.md

 ### IPv4 Multicast ###

-IPv4 multicast can be implemented for link-layers using HAM-64 addresses using addresses of the format `FBxx:xxxx:0000:0000`, where `x` represents the byte values for the last three octets of the IPv4 multicast address.
+IPv4 multicast can be implemented for link-layers using HAM-64 addresses using addresses of the format `FBxx-xxxx-0000-0000`, where `x` represents the byte values for the last three octets of the IPv4 multicast address in reverse order.
+More specifically, a IPv4 multicast address `aaa.xxx.yyy.zzz` would have an associated HAM-64 address structured as `FBzz-yyxx-0000-0000'.

+For example, the multicast address `224.0.0.251` would use the HAM-64 address `FBFB-0000-0000-0000` or just `FBFB` for short.

 # EUI-48 and EUI-64 #